Learning Feature Embeddings for Discriminant Model based Tracking: Experiments

-We evaluate our approach on the 30 FPS version of NFS benchmark which contains 100 challenging videos with fast-moving objects.
-In addition, we compare our DCFST against DiMP, ATOM, ECO, CCOT~\cite{CCOT} along with the top-4 performance trackers officially evaluated by NFS.
-All trackers are quantitatively evaluated by AUC.
+{ \bfseries NFS~\cite{NFS}.} We evaluate our DCFST on the 30 FPS version of NFS benchmark which contains 100 challenging videos with fast-moving objects.
+On the NFS experiment, we compare DCFST against DiMP, ATOM, UPDT~\cite{UPDT}, ECO, CCOT~\cite{CCOT} along with the top-3 trackers, MDNet, HDT~\cite{HDT}, and SFC~\cite{SFC}, evaluated by NFS.
+All trackers are quantitatively evaluated by AUC score.
 Table~\ref{table:NFS} shows the results.
-DCFST achieves the top performance among state-of-the-art trackers.
-It is worth noting that despite DiMP50 employs deeper backbone network than our DCFST (ResNet-50 vs. ResNet-18) for features extraction, DCFST still outperforms it.
-Besides, DCFST also outperforms other state-of-the-art trackers with large margins.
+Our DCFST-18 and DCFST-50 obtain the mean AUC scores of $63.4\%$ and $64.1\%$, outperforming the latest state-of-the-art trackers DiMP-18 and DiMP-50 with gains of $2.4\%$ and $2.1\%$, respectively.
+Additionally, DCFST-18 surpasses its baseline tracker ATOM~\footnote{We state the relationship between DCFST and ATOM in supplementary materials.} with a significant gain of $5.1\%$.